-Our Montessori classrooms provide specially enriched surroundings in which each student progresses according to their individual interests and readiness.
-The knowledge gained in previous years is expanded on, as each student is prepared for the day he/she will graduate from our school.
+Our Montessori classrooms provide specially enriched surroundings in which each child progresses according to their individual interests and readiness.
+The knowledge gained in previous years is expanded on, as each young learner is prepared for the day he/she will graduate from our centre.
 In addition to the regular curriculum, we offer French language instruction and Music as enrichment programs.
 Intensely fascinated with the joy of learning, our graduates are well prepared to excel in any educational setting.

 (18 months to 2.5 years)

 Our Toddler program is uniquely prepared to meet the young child's many physical and emotional needs.
 The classroom is beautifully designed to appeal to the child's curiosity and is carefully prepared as a natural extension to the child's home.

 THE ENVIRONMENT The environment is set up for the child.
 The shelves are placed at the child's level filled with Practical Life and Sensorial activities.
 These activities develop the child's fine motor skills, concentration, eye and hand co-ordination, dimensions and self-help skills.
 They also encourage language for different sizes of materials, colours, textures etc. In addition, these materials tap into the child's heightened sense for smell, taste and touch.
 It is through these senses that children experience their environment.

 PHILOSOPHY The basic foundation of Montessori education is building independence in the child.
 Therefore, the program credo is "I can do it myself.”
 In an effort to achieve this goal, we let the child complete simple tasks like eating with utensils on their own, making efforts to dress themselves; shoes, jacket etc.

 DAILY SCHEDULE Each day provides a balance of quiet and active growth-oriented activities, as well as time for eating, snacking, napping and outdoor play.
 Our daily cognitive circle introduces themes and encourages singing and movement.
 Some activities take place in groups, while others are individual.